-- 1. To receive and adopt the Directors' Statement and Audited Financial Statements (Resolution 1) of the Company for the financial year ended 31 December 2020, together with the Independent Auditor's Report thereon. - 2.
-To declare a final one-tier tax exempt dividend of 1 Singapore cent per ordinary share (Resolution 2) for the financial year ended 31 December 2020. - 3.
-To re-elect Mr Lim Heng Chong Benny, who is retiring as a Director by rotation under Article 104 of the Company's Constitution, and who, being eligible, offers himself for re-election.
-(Resolution 3)
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company for the financial year ended 31 December 2021, together with the Independent Auditor's Report thereon.
+(Resolution 1) - 2.
+To declare a final one-tier tax exempt dividend of 1 Singapore cent per ordinary share, and a final one-tier tax exempt special dividend of 1 Singapore cent per ordinary share for the financial year ended 31 December 2021. - 3.
+To re-elect Mr Xu Cheng Qiu, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.

-4. To re-elect Mr Koh Choon Kong, who is retiring as a Director by rotation under Article (Resolution 4) 104 of the Company's Constitution, and who, being eligible, offers himself for reelection.
+[See Explanatory Note 1] - 4.
+To re-elect Mr Xu Jun, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.

-5. To re-elect Mdm Xu Chun Hua, who is retiring as a Director by rotation under Article (Resolution 5) 104 of the Company's Constitution, and who, being eligible, offers herself for re-election.
+[See Explanatory Note 2] - 5.
+To re-elect Mr Yan Tang Feng, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.